-You might want to move a logical-log file for performance reasons or to make more space in the dbspace, as explained in "Location of logical-log files" on page 13-1.
-To find the location of logical-log files, see "Monitor logging activity" on page 14-7.
+You might want to move logical-log files for performance reasons or to make more space in the dbspace.

+To find the location of logical-log files, run the onstat -l command.
 Although moving the logical-log files is not difficult, it can be time-consuming.